Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Attribute data is stored within I3S layers as part of the Scene Service cache along with geometry, texture, and material resources in an optimized, render friendly format.

 Attribute data is the primary input source for scene services.
-It is the tabular information stored as an attribute of a feature class.
+The tabular information is stored as an attribute of a feature class.

 Attribute data for all features in a node are stored and available as discrete, per field resource called **attribute**.
 The number of attribute resources corresponds to the number of fields in the scene cache.

 Attributes values are stored in the attribute resource in the same order as feature geometries are stored within the geometry resource of the node.
-This allows clients who fetch these resources to render each node efficiently through direct array access instead of object-id based attribute lookups.
+This allows clients to render each node efficiently through direct array access instead of object-id based attribute lookups.

 When access to the object-id is needed, the _attribute_ resource representing the object-id field stores the object-id values of each feature within the node, just like the geometry resource.
 This facilitates object-id based access.
 Clients can also build an object-id to array-index dictionary for cases where large numbers of object-id based attribute or geometry look ups within a node are needed.